nukleros/operator-builder/docs/markers.md

 right at their fingertips without having to navigate to API documentation in order to see the usage of the API.
 For example:

-    `operator-builder:field:name=myName,type=string,default=test,description="Hello World"`
+    operator-builder:field:name=myName,type=string,default=test,description="Hello World"

-Note that you can use a single custom resource field name to configure multiple fields in the resource.
-In the example above, the value for the `teamName` field will.
+*Note: that you can use a single custom resource field name to configure multiple fields in the resource.*

 Consider the following Deployment: